Boundary value problems of elliptic operators and reduction to the boundary techniques: Introduction

+{ Section \ref{secPseudohalf} is somewhat expository, reviewing some of the classical results of psuedodifferential operators arising from boundary value problems on smooth domains.
+There are many works treating the smooth case and we refer the interested reader to \cite{BdM71}, \cite{BrSh}, \cite{Es}, \cite{Gru}, \cite{Hor66}, \cite{Schu}, and \cite{Tr} for detailed treatments of boundary value problems on smooth domains. \cite{Schu} in addition handles some non-smooth cases.
+We provide our own proofs of the operators which we study and which arise in boundary value problems, which will, in addition to providing the above mentioned simplifications, serve as a preparation for the operators which are to arise in the case of intersections, in some cases serving as base cases to which operators in the intersection case will be reduced.}

+In Section \ref{secInterHalf}, the case of (transversal) intersections of domains is considered, with the main results relating to extending estimates obtained in the case of smooth domains via weighted estimates.
+As far as the author is aware, the technique of reducing to the boundary in the case of intersection domains has not been extensively studied.
+One reason is certainly some of the troubling operators which mix distributions of the different boundaries, which do not behave as pseudodifferential operators.
+Nonetheless, several pseudodifferential operators do arise, and weighted Sobolev spaces are defined and then those operators are studied with respect to the weighted spaces.
+The above-mentioned boundary value operators which are not pseudodifferential operators are also studied with respect to the weighted spaces.

+In Section \ref{secEx} we illustrate how the various operators presented arise in the technique of reduction to the boundary on intersection domains, in the simple case of an intersection of two smoothly bounded domains.
+We focus both on the boundary value operators which arise as well as those conditions which determine the ellipticity of the boundary conditions (with elliptic highest order operators).
+The application of the methods and properties of Section \ref{secInterHalf} to the \dbar-Neumann problem, whose boundary conditions reduce to non-elliptic problems is the subject of a current study of the author.

-Due to the local nature of pseudodifferential operators we can (in a neighborhood of a boundary point) assume coordinates $(x,\rho)\in \mathbb{R}^{n+1}$ for $\rho<0$ and thus reduce the study to the case of operators acting on distributions supported in the lower-half plane or distributions supported in $\mathbb{R}^n$.
-In the case of intersections, the coordinates will be chosen so that near a point on the intersection of several boundaries, the domain looks like the intersection of several lower-half planes.
+With the use of partitions of unity and cutoffs (in a neighborhood of a boundary point of a smooth domain), we can assume coordinates $(x,\rho)\in \mathbb{R}^{n+1}$ for $\rho<0$ and thus reduce the study to the case of operators acting on distributions supported in the lower-half {space} or distributions supported in $\mathbb{R}^n$.
+In the case of intersections, the coordinates will be chosen so that near a point on the intersection of several boundaries, the domain looks like the intersection of several lower-half {spaces}.

+The author gives warm thanks to S\"{o}nmez \c{S}ahuto\u{g}lu for helpful comments and suggestions on drafts of this work. {The author also acknowledges and gives thanks for the many helpful comments from the referee. }